Skip to main content

 Effective Batch = min(Max Batch, Concurrency)

-Memory-bound throughput = Batch Size × Bandwidth / Model Size per GPU
+Memory-bound throughput = Batch Size x Bandwidth / Model Size per GPU

-Compute-bound ceiling = FLOPS / (2 × Parameters per GPU)
+Compute-bound ceiling = FLOPS / (2 x Parameters per GPU)

 Actual throughput = min(Memory-bound, Compute-bound)

-• Memory-bound (most common): Throughput scales linearly with batch size.
-The GPU spends most of its time reading weights, and batching amortizes this cost.
+• Memory-bound (most common): throughput scales linearly with batch size because the GPU spends most of its time reading weights from HBM.
+Batching amortizes this memory access cost across multiple requests.

-• Compute-bound (very large batches): Throughput hits a ceiling determined by the GPU's floating-point operations per second.
+• Compute-bound (very large batches): throughput reaches a ceiling determined by the GPU's floating-point operations per second.

-• Pessimistic: 70% (worst case, fragmented access patterns)
+• Pessimistic: 70% (fragmented access patterns, worst case)

 • Expected: 80% (typical for LLM inference)